csstools/parser/src/consumers/README.md

 4. If the current value cannot be accessed;
     1. Return the unbound values of the `CSSDeclaration`.
 5. While the current value is either a `CSSComment` or `CSSSpace` value,
-    1. Push the current value to the `CSSDeclaration#betweenNameAndOpening`.
+    1. Push the current value to the `CSSDeclaration#betweenNameAndOpening` list.
     2. Advance the current value.
 6. If the current value is not a `CSSSymbol<":">`, then
     1. Return the unbound values of the `CSSDeclaration`.